MSUSEL/msusel-snort-network-quality/README.md

 * Here’s what we learned:
   * Using hash options (MD5, SHA-256, SHA-512) for real-time payload detection is inefficient.
   * Without adding extra clarification for content-matching beforehand, every single packet’s hash value will have to be calculated.
-    * Note - This could be the reason for varying runtime in Test Case One since some signature-based detection rules were in our rule file at the time.
   * Often won’t work for larger files as files must be reassembled from memory.

 ## 📦 Docker
-* We are currently concentrating on analyzing network traffic between Docker containers and assessing the effectiveness of Snort in detecting security threats between containerized environments.

 ### Docker Communication: Pings
 * In this set of experiments, we will explore the communication capabilities of Docker containers through the use of pings.
 Specifically, we will examine how containers can interact on the default bridge network (docker0) and how they can communicate using their IP addresses rather than DNS hostnames.
 We will be utilizing Alpine and Ubuntu containers for these experiments because these containers have the ability to ping.